 What was your worst Ikea assembly ever?
 Leave us a comment.

 Unsuspecting clients have to walk all the way through an IKEA store in order to reach a checkout register.
 Watching at home furnishing products for too long is meant to boost the urge to buy some.
 A great trick is to actually use the exit as an entrance and thus avoid being sucked in.

 What was your fastest Ikea walk-through?
 Leave us a comment.

 Sometimes flatpacks are damaged due to manufacturing defects or transport inattention.
 This could happen when units sit in a warehouse for long enough.
 The main reason for that is mass-production.
 Accidents happen when flat pack furniture is moved in and out.
 In general, it is not an issue to replace broken parts, but it is an inconvenience, to say the least.
 Not to mention how dirty flat-packing boxes usually are.

 Another one among the many disadvantages of knockdown fittings is when parts are missing.
 Flatpack companies used to provide extra for this reason.
 For what it seems this was back in the days when manufacturing had more of a human touch.
 It seems that robots can’t count.
 There are often screws missing from the flatpack kit – a problem that could have been avoided if companies were not dealing on strict budgets.
 Quite an irritation when you have just spent £200 on a flat pack wardrobe!

 A bit of History:

 That’s where it all started!
-The evolution of knock down fittings began.
-Gillis realized that flat pack furniture is an unique innovation, so he presented the idea to IKEA management.
+The evolution of knockdown fittings began.
+Gillis realized that flat pack furniture is a unique innovation, so he presented the idea to IKEA management.
 As soon as competition hoped along, ready-to-assemble units became an omnipresent piece of furnishing for the average home, office and even beyond.

 The first piece of flat-packed knockdown was sold in the 1950s.